DeveloperZahra/DatabaseJOINQueries/CompanyDatabaseJOINQueries.md

 --------------------------

-12. Display all employees and their dependents, even if some employees have no dependents.
+12. Display all employees and their dependents, even if some employees have no dependents...

 ![](image.join/Q12.PNG)